blacktop/ipsw/www/docs/cli/ipsw/macho/dump.md

 ### Options

 ```
   -v, --addr             Output as addresses/uint64s
   -a, --arch string      Which architecture to use for fat/universal MachO
   -b, --bytes            Output as bytes
   -c, --count uint       The number of total items to display
   -h, --help             help for dump
   -o, --output string    Output to a file
+  -x, --section string   Dump a specific segment/section (i.e. __TEXT.__text)
   -s, --size uint        Size of data in bytes
 ```

 ### Options inherited from parent commands